jfpalchak/w8-pierres-bakery/README.md

 ## Known Bugs

-* The total number of Bread or Pastry items ordered is not listed in the receipt.
-* If additional bugs are discovered, please contact the author.
+* If any bugs are discovered, please contact the author.

 ## License